rafaqz/DimensionalData.jl/README.md

 0.7302366320496405
 ```

-The core component is the `AbstractDimension`, and types that inherit from it,
+The core component is the `Dimension`, and types that inherit from it,
 such as `Time`, `X`, `Y`, `Z`, the generic `Dim{:x}` or others you
 define manually using the `@dim` macro.